csirmaz-lit/Primus-Vittason/book.md

 “The opposite of the temporal facet of Solipsism is that the world does exist when I do not exist.
 This immediately means that it is possible that I do not exist.
 So the questions here are: Why do I exist?
 Why do I exist now (as opposed to another time)?

 “The opposite of the spatial aspect of Solipsism is that there are many brains in existence.
 This immediately means that I could have been another brain.
 So the questions here are: Why do I have this body (and not another one)?
-Why do I have this identity?
+Why do I have this identity?”

 # * * *